aroemers/lifted/README.md

 The `lift-as` macro declares a protocol.
 Its sole argument is the name of the protocol to declare.
-The macro lifts the functions in the current namespace which names are prefixed with the `-` character into the protocol.
+The macro "lifts" the functions in the current namespace which names are prefixed with the `-` character into the protocol.
 The prefix is stripped from the protocol function names.
 Only those functions which take at least one argument are lifted.

-For example:
+For example, let's create a simple prefixed function:

 ```clj
 (defn -incr